-When Malleable shut its doors, it left behind an environmental mess.
-Another company bought the Wisconsin manufacturing facility and found that the site needed a massive cleanup because of hazardous waste.
-An investigation was conducted by the Wisconsin Department of Natural Resources, which turned up asbestos and other contaminants that posed a risk to health.
 The problem was big enough to bring in the federal Environmental Protection Agency (EPA) with $369,000 in Superfund money to help with the cleanup.
-Malleable, although no longer operating, was required to pay part of the money back to the EPA.
+Although Malleable was no longer operating, it had to repay part of that money back to the EPA.

 Malleable Iron Range Company is just one company that used asbestos and eventually paid the price.
 The harm caused can never be compensated fully; however, victims did recover some damages through lawsuits.

 You can contact a mesothelioma lawyer today if you believe asbestos used in Malleable appliances harmed you or a loved one.
 While the company is no longer in business and does not operate a trust fund, you may be able to recover damages and get justice.Get Your FREE Mesothelioma Packet

 Dave has been a mesothelioma Patient Advocate for over 10 years.
 He consistently attends all major national and international mesothelioma meetings.
 In doing so, he is able to stay on top of the latest treatments, clinical trials, and research results.
 He also personally meets with mesothelioma patients and their families and connects them with the best medical specialists and legal representatives available.